mn8375/Final_project_Manual_Testing/README.md

 QA Tester: Mihai Noaptes

 #### 1.1.2 Entry criteria defined
-To ensure testing has been provided and made available to testers: Approved test plan, Access to relevant documentation for the software product, Test environments prepared (installation, software configuration, database, etc.), Access to systems and functionalities (accounts, permissions).
-Functional business specifications are defined and testing environment is up and running;
+* To start the testing process has been provided to the testers:
+* Approved test plan,
+* Access to relevant documentation for the software product,
+* Test environments prepared (installation, software configuration, database, etc.),
+* Access to systems and functionalities (accounts, permissions),
+* Functional business specifications are defined and testing environment is up and running.

 #### 1.1.3 Exit criteria defined

-all planned test cases were executed;
+* all planned test cases were executed;

-63% of the tests passed;
+* 63% of the tests passed;

-5 bugs were found and an update of application will come to solve them
+* 5 bugs were found and an update of application will come to solve them

-retesting and regression testing will be made after application update
+* retesting and regression testing will be made after application update

 #### 1.1.4 Test scope